DFKI-ChargePal/chargepal_ur_pilot/docs/how-to-guides.md

 In the folder 'detector/' you can add description files to use the Computer Vision Pattern Detector (CVPD) package.
 Note that the name of the configuration files determines the type of the detector instances that will be created.
-More details can be found in the CVPD package documentation [add_link](https://google.com).
+More details can be found in the [CVPD package documentation](https://github.com/DFKI-ChargePal/chargepal_cvpd).
 A minimal example could be:

     detector/
     ├─— aruco_marker_71.yaml